tinkercademy-bootcamp/chat-project-HariAakash646/exercise-1/README.md

 - [Quickstart tutorial to make](https://makefiletutorial.com/) - Learn make
   fundamentals with practical examples and common patterns.
 - How else can you learn about make?
+  * Practicing
 - How can you tell if the resource you are using is correct?
+  * By reflecting if you are actually learning important stuff you didn't know about.
 - Create a makefile such that when you run `make` with no arguments, it will:
   - Create `build/` directory if it does not exist
   - Create executables **client** and **server** in `build/`, if needed
   - How does make know when it needs to rebuild the executables?
+    * Make maintains the timestamps of the modification of the prerequisite file and trarget file.
+If the timestamp of the update of the prerequisite file is later than the target file, the commands are executed.
   - Change your Makefile such that `make clean` will remove `build/` and all its contents
 - What are the most important command line arguments to learn for make?
+  * -s, -k, -n, -f, -d
 - What are the most important directives to learn about in Makefile?
+  * include, if, ifdef, ifndef, else, endif
 - What are the most important commands to implement in your Makefile?
+  * clean
 - Which ones are essential, which ones are nice to haves?

 ## Learn Basics of Git